garciart/network-automation/exercises/demo/small_network_demo.md

 ## Set up the Web Server

-Follow the instructions for **Your First Lab** at https://github.com/garciart/network-automation#your-first-lab, both [Part 1](https://github.com/garciart/network-automation#part-1-create-the-network "Create the Network") and [Part 2](https://github.com/garciart/network-automation#part-2-dry-run-through-the-console-port "Dry Run through the Console Port"), but replace the router with the **CentOS Cloud Guest7 (2111)** appliance that you imported earlier.
+Follow the instructions for **Your First Exercise** at https://github.com/garciart/network-automation#your-first-exercise, both [Part 1](https://github.com/garciart/network-automation#part-1-create-the-network "Create the Network") and [Part 2](https://github.com/garciart/network-automation#part-2-dry-run-through-the-console-port "Dry Run through the Console Port"), but replace the router with the **CentOS Cloud Guest7 (2111)** appliance that you imported earlier.
 Connect the device to the cloud through Ethernet0 to tap0.

 When the ```login``` prompt appears enter "centos" as the username and "centos" as the password: